The amazing Portuguese Gastronomy:

 Portuguese Olive oil

 We use it to cook, to the season, to dip bread, and even to bake sweets.
 Just like the bread, olive oil is mandatory in a Portuguese table, and FYI, we produce some of the best olive oils in the world!

 Portuguese Smoked meats and sausages

 These unhealthy treats will also show up in any traditional restaurant around here.
 Several varieties can be found all over the country and you can see them as the main protein of a dish, like Alheira (click here), as a garnish in the middle of your rice, like Blood Sausage (click here), or solo like Roasted Chorizo (click here).

 Portugal is the 3rd largest consumer of fish in the whole world!
 Only Iceland and Japan eat more fish than us!
 The Portuguese person eats an average of 57kg of fish per year, and Octopus (click here), Sardines (click here) and Codfish (click here) are our favourites.

 Portuguese sweets and desserts traditionally started in convents and are mostly made with egg yolks, sugar, cream, and almonds.
 The most famous pastry, Pastel de Nata (click here) is the one you MUST try during your stay, it’s delicious.
 As a dessert don´t miss Leite de creme (click here), milk and an egg-based custard covered with burned sugar or cinnamon, also a must.

 Details aside, we can conclude that the Portuguese know how to eat well and enjoy the gastronomic pleasures of life.

-City Lovers Tours doesn’t want you to miss the Portuguese gastronomic environment and has a great FOOD TOUR for you to experience it.
+City Lovers Tours doesn’t want you to miss the amazing Portuguese gastronomic environment and has a great FOOD TOUR for you to experience it.